ps-tuebingen-courses/pl1-lecture-notes/src/10-mutation/mutation.md

 The other, which we call _store_, is tracking dynamic changes.
-Determining the value inside a box will become a two-step process: We first evaluate the box expression to an _address_, and then use the store to lookup the value stored at that address.
+Determining the value inside a box will become a two-step process: We first evaluate the box expression to an _address_, and then use the store to look up the value stored at that address.
 We choose to represent addresses by integers.

 ```scala mdoc
 type Address = Int